 BBC Trust Decision: Appeal Not Pursued

-The complainant wrote to the BBC Trust, observing that the previous stages of the complaints system all involved responses from BBC employees who, in the complainant's view, had a vested interest in taking sides with the editorial team and delaying
+The complainant wrote to the BBC Trust, observing that the previous stages of the complaints system all involved responses from BBC employees who, in the complainant's view, had a vested interest in taking sides with the editorial team and

-complaints in the hope that complainants would give up.
+delaying complaints in the hope that complainants would give up.

 The Head of Editorial Standards thought it could reasonably be argued that the audience would have known what to expect of the series and, in particular, of the lead character, Rick, played by Jack Dee.
-The Head of Editorial Standards accepted that this
+The Head of Editorial Standards accepted

-type of humour would not have been to everyone's taste, but suggested that there were plenty of signposts that would have allowed those likely to be offended to have selected alternative viewing ahead of the programme.
+that this type of humour would not have been to everyone's taste, but suggested that there were plenty of signposts that would have allowed those likely to be offended to have selected alternative viewing ahead of the programme.

 Turning to the Guidelines on Religion, the Head of Editorial Standards considered that the complainant had already received well-reasoned responses from both the Executive Editor, Comedy Commissioning, and the Head of Editorial Complaints.
-As they had
+As

-both highlighted in some detail, it would be difficult to argue that the point of the episode was to denigrate the religious beliefs of others.
+they had both highlighted in some detail, it would be difficult to argue that the point of the episode was to denigrate the religious beliefs of others.

 The Head of Editorial Standards regretted that the complainant was offended.
 However, she did not consider that the appeal had a reasonable prospect of success or that there was a case for the BBC Executive to answer.

 The Committee agreed that the complainant had already received well-reasoned responses from the Executive Editor of Comedy Commissioning and the ECU's Head of Editorial Complaints.
-The Committee noted the complainant's view that the programme made a
+The Committee noted the complainant's view that the programme

-choking on a wafer the Christian faith had been treated with contempt.
+main character choking on a wafer the Christian faith had been treated with contempt.
 The Committee concluded that an appeal on the grounds that the Editorial Guidelines on Religion had been breached did not have a reasonable prospect of success.